Brown envelope journalism: Kuwait

-Brown envelope journalism is prevalent in Kuwait as well.
-In 2021, a study examined the practice of brown envelope journalism in Kuwait.
+Brown envelope journalism is prevalent in Kuwait.
+A 2021study examined the practice of brown envelope journalism in Kuwait.
 The study revealed that the situation in Kuwait has largely remained unchanged.
 The conceptualization of ethics among journalists in Kuwait has shown little evolution over the years.
 The journalists continue to face the same ethical dilemmas, indicating a persistent challenge in adhering to journalistic integrity.
 Additionally, the employment of part-time journalists, who may be more susceptible to engaging in brown envelope journalism due to financial pressures, is still a prevalent practice in the country.
 This highlights a systemic issue within the media industry in Kuwait, where part-time journalists are potentially more exposed to ethical compromises.

 The study also found a lack of proactive measures by editors and media supervisors in Kuwait to combat this form of journalism.
 There is an absence of strict policies or disciplinary actions against reporters who engage in such practices.
 This lack of enforcement contributes to the ongoing presence of brown envelope journalism in the Kuwaiti media landscape.
 Moreover, many journalists in Kuwait view the acceptance or rejection of these unethical incentives as a personal choice, rather than a professional ethical breach.
 This perspective underscores a broader issue of individual responsibility versus institutional accountability in the field of journalism in Kuwait.